Naida1710/baby_bites/README.md

 ### Features Overview and Functionability testing

-- **Baby Bites logo** - the logo mantains across internal pages (Home, About, All Recipe, Share a Recipe), but not across external links (Login, Register and Logout).
+- **Baby Bites logo** - the logo mantains across internal pages (Home, About, All Recipe, Share a Recipe, My Recipes), but not across external links (Login, Register and Logout).

 ![Logo](staticfiles/images/logoimg1.png)